sudiptapradhan/sudiptapradhan/README.md

 <h2> Hi there!
 I'm Sudipta Pradhan! </h2>

-- 🔭 I’m currently working on Reactjs
+- 🔭 I’m currently working on Frontend
-- 🌱 I’m currently learning MERN and DSA using Java
+- 🌱 I’m currently learning Reactjs and DSA using Java
 - 👯 I’m looking to collaborate on UI/UX and Frontend Projects
 - 📫 How to reach me: sudiptap141@gmail.com